 You can be bold in your faith.
 Yes, you who are reading this right now!

 When you think of medical missionaries or missionary work in general, do you assume they are born very courageous?
 That they have received an impartation of boldness that others have not?
 This is not necessarily the case all the time, although God definitely is faithful to answer the prayers of those who ask for His help.
 So when someone needs more help and asks, they will receive it–especially when they are doing something that reaches people who need to know Jesus!
-People who do missions work dedicate themselves to serving God on the missions field.
-They also push through fears and difficulties that may produce changes within them that strengthen their faith.
+People who do Christian-based service dedicate themselves to serving God on the mission field.
+They also push through fears and difficulties that may produce changes within them that strengthen their beliefs.
 But even if you are not a medical missions volunteer yet, this is also true of your life.
-You can learn to be bold in your faith too.
+You can learn to be bold too.

 You Have Authority Over Fear